Start9Labs/documentation/site/source/device-guides/mac/backup-mac.rst

         :width: 50%
         :alt: ventura-folder-added

 #.
-Enable SMB sharing for the user you want to use and then click **Done**.
+Select the user.
+This is the user on your Mac with whom your StartOS server will access the share.
+In this example, we created a new user called start9 via **Users & Groups > Add User…** within System Settings, but you can select any user you wish.
+Then, click **Done**.

     .. figure:: /_static/images/backups/backup-macos-7.png
         :width: 50%
         :alt: ventura-smb

-    .. tip:: If you don't see a user available in this SMB File Sharing dialog with whom you want to access the share, you can create a new user by backing out of the **File Sharing** menu and selecting **Users & Groups** > **Add User...** within System Settings.

 #.
 You can now move on to connecting your server.